sagikazarmark/please-go-modules/README.md

 ./pleasew build //:bin --rebuild -v debug --show_all_output
 ```

-In order to use the `go_getx` rule in a new project copy the `build_defs` directory,
+In order to use the `go_getx` rule in a new project copy the `build_defs` and `cmd` directories,
-preload the build definitions in it and follwo these commands:
+preload the build definitions and follow these commands:

 ```bash
 # This is necessary because Go filter expressions take plz-out into account and can mess with the following commands